anilsh/scheduleQueries/README.md

 ### Pre-trained model

 The pre-trained model and results for each specific case of the simulation are provide in 'model' and 'results_icaps' directories respectively.

+### Tables and Figures
 In folder 'metric', you will find various scripts to reproduce all tables and figures reported in the paper.
+Use [MCT evaluation kit](http://mct.idealtest.org/Datasets.html) to generate MCTA values from the results file.
+Result files are kept in ```results_icaps``` folder for every case.

 ### Training